CZ-NIC/knot-resolver/modules/predict/README.rst

 ----------

-The predict module can also learn usage patterns and repetitive queries, though this mechanism is basically a prototype.
+The predict module can also learn usage patterns and repetitive queries, though this mechanism is a prototype and **not recommended** for use in production or with high traffic.

 For example, if it makes a query every day at 18:00, the resolver expects that it is needed by that time and prefetches it ahead of time.